-A Diploma Thesis titled “Mobility and road safety in European cities” was recently presented by Dimitrios Giagkou, focusing on the impact of mobility characteristics on road safety in European cities.
-For this analysis, various international databases were exploited with data on road accident fatalities, demographics and mobility characteristics of 25 European cities in 2012.
+A Diploma Thesis titled “Mobility and Road Safety in European cities” was recently presented by Dimitrios Giagkou, focusing on the impact of mobility characteristics on road safety in European cities.
+For this analysis, various international databases (CARE, UITP, Eurostat) were exploited with data on road accident fatalities, demographics and mobility characteristics of 25 European cities in 2012.
 Generalized Linear Models were developed for both the total number of fatalities and for specific subcategories too.
 The results led to the conclusion that more public transport capacity offered, more cycle trips and fewer motorcycles lead to a reduction in the number of fatalities in urban road accidents.
 Moreover, it was found that denser road network, higher population density and higher GDP per capita are correlated with fewer fatalities in urban road accidents.

-Mobility and road safety in European cities, 2018
+Mobility and Road Safety in European cities, 2018

-April 11th, 2019 | Comments Off on New FERSI (Forum of European Road Safety Institutes) website, 2019
+July 10th, 2019 | Comments Off on Road Safety in Greece highlighted, Brussels, 2019

 Analysis of driver behaviour through smartphone data: The case of mobile phone use while driving, 2019July 3rd, 2019 | Comments Off on Analysis of driver behaviour through smartphone data: The case of mobile phone use while driving, 2019